 The test drive was testing by flooring the gas pedal, the inertia and the momentum that I feel is similar to my Toyota Vios.
 The engine roar noise is far more quiet than Toyota Vios even though the RPM have reached at almost 5.5K.
 I am sure I’d bring out the most from this Nissan Almera.

 Paul Tan blog stated the Nissan Almera able to deliver up to 24km/l on the fuel consumption.
 This figure only can happen to Hybrid vehicle, I’ve test my Toyota Vios from Penang-Kuala Lumpur only able to achieve 17km/l with 110km/h speed.
 That was my optimum fuel consumption that I ever achieved.
 Checkout my Toyota Vios fuel data.

 The Nissan Almera 1.5L VA/T handling seem much rigid compared to Toyota Vios, and the bodyroll of the car is much better than Toyota Vios J as I am trying few turns with sharp corner and the car don’t really maneuver to opposite site.

-Another drop point for me as I enjoy put my left hand on arm rest while holding the gear knob during driving.
+Another drop point for me as I enjoys put my left arm on arm rest while holding the gear knob during driving.
 The arm rest was replaced by a 2 slots of bottle holder.
 Well, this car do have a lot place to seat your stuffs.
 The car come with 4 speakers for all variant, 2 at the rear boot, another 2 at the front doors.
 The whole test drive journey last than 10 minutes.